 Ian Rush Final Days As A Footballer

-After leaving Liverpool, Ian Rush had joined Leeds United.
-He spent a season there, played 36 games and scored 3 times.
+After leaving Liverpool, Ian Rush joined Leeds United.
+He spent a season there, played 36 games, and scored 3 times.
 Then, he moved to Newcastle United.

 He reunited with Keen Dalglish in Tyneside, but because of his poor form, he failed to nail a starting berth in the team.
 The club loaned him out to Sheffield United, which also proved fruitless.